This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Browning Leaf Tips

-I’ve also noticed that some plants develop brown leaf tips, but this doesn’t spread to the rest of the leaf.
-Doing some research on the subject was frustrating as it can be difficult to diagnose.
+I’ve also noticed that some plants develop brown leaf tips, which don’t spread to the rest of the leaf.
+Researching the subject was frustrating as it can be challenging to diagnose.
 Some more common culprits included polluted water, erratic watering, overfeeding, or a combination of these factors.

-Plants that have long strappy leaves, like spider plants, seemed to have this problem more often.
-This seems to be because the water has to travel farther to keep the cells at the tip of the leaves well-hydrated.
+Plants that have long, strappy leaves, like spider plants, seemed to have this problem more often.
+This appears to be because the water has to travel farther to keep the cells at the tip of the leaves well-hydrated.

-Another cause that can be a problem depending on your water supply is salt build-up.
+The salt build-up is another cause that can be a problem, depending on your water supply.
 If you live in an area with softened water, you may be surprised that the salts can build up in your plants, causing the tips of the leaves to brown.

 The best solution to this problem seems to be looking closely at how you care for your plants.
 I had to evaluate whether I wasn’t watering my plants appropriately, if my water was clean, and other factors regarding planting care.

-Since I found the brown tips to be undesirable in their general appearance, I trimmed the edges of the leaves off when they turned brown.
-Cutting right outside the area where the green turned to brown mostly fixed the problem.
+Since I found the brown tips undesirable in their general appearance, I trimmed the edges of the leaves off when they turned brown—cutting right outside the area where the green turned to primarily brown fixed the problem.
 When new leaves emerged, I was able to enjoy the whole, fresh green leaves.

 Excess Fertilizer

-Like any other living thing, plants need a steady food source.
-For healthy plants.
-I use fertilizer, but I didn’t realize that too much could cause brown leaves.
-Browning around the sides and the tips of the leaves is often caused by too much fertilizer.
+Like any other living thing, plants need a steady food source for healthy plants.
+I use fertilizer but didn’t realize that too much could cause brown leaves.
+Browning around the sides and the tips of the leaves are often caused by too much fertilizer.

 This is because over-fertilizing a plant will lead to root damage.
 This then affected their ability to take in water, making them appear like I was under-watering the plant.